blacklightpy/vaultofknowledge/Tantra List Classifying.md

 - 2. Yogini Jaala Shambara
 - 3. Tatwa Shaambara or the Vidya with the ability and facility of awakening and revolving among the Tatvas
 - 4 - 11.
 Bhairava Ashtakas
+	- (4) Siddha-hhairava, (5) Vatukahhqirava, (6) Kankctla-bhairava, (7) Kalabhairava, (8) Kalagni'bhairava, (9) Yogim-bhairava, (10) Mahabhairavay (11) Sakti-bhaimva —
+	- the eight Tantras having as their presiding deities the eight-fold aspects of Bhairava, which, although apparently serving some useful purpose to man, such as the finding of a treasuretrove, etc, are considered objectionable, as they partake of Kapahka doctrines.
 - 12-19.
 Bahu Ruupaashtakas
+	- (12) Brahma, (13) Mahes'varit (14) Kauman, (5) Vaisnav (16) Vara (17) Mahendn, (18) Camunda, (19) Stva-dutl— the -eight Tantra-s constituting the Bahu-rupastaka, wherein importance is attached to the eight Shakti-s.
+Even these are reprehensible, as they stray far away from the Vedic path, a.lthough they involve some knowledge of the Shri-vidya incidentally,
 - 20-27.
 Yamalaashtakaas
 - 28. Cchandra Vigjnaana
 - 29. Maalini Vidya enabling the crossing of Oceans